manojmj92/subtitle-downloader/README.md

 * Right click the movie file (not the movie folder).
 You can also select multiple files. and click sendto -> Subtitle.cmd

+* If you want to download subtitles for all movies in a folder, you can use the subtitle-downloader-folder.py file, instead of the subtitle-downloader.py file.

 #### Mac:
 * Install python and make sure it is in your path